 New Gretna is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-New Gretna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, New Gretna doesn't have a public transportation system that people use for their commute.

 The citizens of New Gretna are very well educated compared to the average community in the nation: 36.48% of adults in New Gretna have a bachelor's degree or even advanced degree.